statsd/statsd/README.md

 * *values*
   Each stat will have a value.
 How it is interpreted depends on modifiers.
-In general values should be integer.
+In general values should be integers.

 * *flush*
   After the flush interval timeout (defined by `config.flushInterval`,